Select your geography

 Minimal savings on management fees

-Another consideration are the fee savings for ETFs relative to actively managed strategies.
-In large cap equity strategies, an investor may have a lot to gain in terms of fee savings if they opt for a passively managed ETF over an actively managed strategy.
-The lowest-quartile breakpoint for net expense ratios in the Morningstar US Large Cap Blend ETF category was 15 basis points, while the fifth percentile breakpoint was just 5 basis points.
-Fees for a $100 million separately managed account in the eVestment Large Cap Core Peer Group were 50 basis points at the median, 40 basis points for the bottom quartile breakpoint, and 24 basis points for the fifth percentile breakpoint.
-This compares with 35 basis points for the lowest quartile breakpoint and 17 basis points for the fifth percentile breakpoint in the Morningstar US High Yield ETF category.5
+Another consideration is the fee savings for ETFs relative to actively managed strategies.
+In large cap equity strategies, investors may have a lot to gain in terms of fee savings if they opt for a passively managed ETF over an actively managed strategy.
+The lowest-quartile breakpoint for net expense ratios in the Morningstar US Large Cap Blend ETF category was 9 bps.
+Fees for a $100 million separately managed account in the eVestment Large Cap Core Peer Group were 50 bps at the median, and 40 bps for the bottom quartile breakpoint.5 This results in savings of 34 bps and 31 bps for the median and bottom quartile breakpoints, respectively.
+Comparatively, savings are more limited for high yield strategies.
+The lowest-quartile breakpoint for net expense ratios in the Morningstar US High Yield ETF category was 24 bps.
+Fees for a $100 million separately managed account in the eVestment US High Yield Fixed Income Peer Group were 46 bps at the median and 43 bps for the bottom quartile breakpoint.6 This results in savings of 11 bps and 19 bps for the median and bottom quartile breakpoints, respectively.

 Fixed Income ETFs Do Not Gain the Benefits of Scale Enjoyed by Equities